barosl2/test/README.md

 Homu is basically a rewrite of bors, which shares the same concept that tests should be done just before the merge.
 However, there are also some differences:

-1. **Stateful**.
-Unlike bors, which intends to be stateless, Homu is stateful.
+1. Stateful: Unlike bors, which intends to be stateless, Homu is stateful.
    It means that Homu does not need to retrieve all the information again and again from GitHub at every run.
 This is essential because of the GitHub's rate limiting.
 Once it downloads the initial state, the following changes are delivered with the [Webhooks](https://developer.github.com/webhooks/) API.
-2. **Pushing over polling**.
-Homu prefers pushing wherever possible.
+2. Pushing over polling: Homu prefers pushing wherever possible.
 The pull requests from GitHub are retrieved using Webhooks, as stated above.
 The test results from Buildbot are pushed back to Homu with the [HttpStatusPush](http://docs.buildbot.net/current/manual/cfg-statustargets.html#httpstatuspush) feature.
 This approach improves the overall performance and the response time, because the bot is informed about the status changes immediately.

-And also, Homu has more features, such as Travis CI support.
+And also, Homu has more features, such as `rollup`, `try`, and Travis CI support.

-## Installation
+## Usage

-### How to download
+### How to install

 ```sh
 sudo apt-get install python3-venv